-- Older is better.
-The fresher the egg, the tighter the egg white clings to the shell’s inner membrane.
-As an egg ages, its shell becomes more porous, allowing air between the shell and the white.
-This means the egg inside the shell begins to shrink ever so slightly, so when the egg is cooked it won’t cling so tightly to the shell.
-Of course, you don’t want to cook rotten eggs, but those which have been in your fridge for over a week work best.
+Older is better.
+The fresher the egg, the tighter the white clings to the shell’s inner membrane.
+As an egg ages the shell becomes more porous, allowing air between the shell and the white.
+In the process, the egg begins shrinking slightly inside its shell, which means it won’t cling to the membrane as much.
+Of course, you don’t want to cook rotten eggs, but those which have been in your fridge for a week or two work best.

-- Use opposite temperatures.
+Use opposite temperatures.
 While peeling, run eggs under water that’s the opposite temperature of the egg itself.
-If they’ve just been boiled and dunked in an ice bath, the egg itself will still be a bit warm, so run them under cold water.
+If they’ve just been boiled and dunked in an ice bath, the egg itself will still be a bit warm so run them under cold water.
 If you’re peeling previously boiled eggs that just came out of the fridge, run them under hot water.
-This temperature difference will cause the egg to shrink back from the inner membrane slightly, making it easier to peel.
+This temperature difference will cause the egg to shrink back from the inner membrane which gives you room to…

-- Spoon it.
+Spoon it.
 The easiest way to peel a hard boiled egg is to crack it lightly on the larger end, then slip the tip of a spoon beneath the shell while holding the egg under running water.
 (See above.)
-Keep the cup of the spoon facing the egg with the pad of your thumb on the outside of the shell.
-Run the cup of the spoon around the egg, beneath the shell, and it will slip right off.
-And, of course, rinse your eggs well once peeled because nobody likes biting into a tiny chunks of shell.
+Keep the cup of the spoon facing the egg and slide it around beneath the membrane until the shell slips off.

 Get my eBook 30 DAYS TO A CLEAN AND ORGANIZED HOUSE

 • 10 of my homemade cleaning mix recipes